Mixing Text and Image in SwiftUI

 .task(id: tagSize, createPlaceHolder)

-• Use the task decorator correctly to ensure that the operation of creating placeholder images runs on a background thread, reducing the impact on the main thread.
+• Properly use the task modifier to ensure that the operation to create the placeholder image is performed in the background thread, reducing the impact on the main thread.

 Swift